Locate a grave MUSEUM OF THE FALLEN

 Kingdom of Prussia

-Conquest The militarized German state that unified Germany under its kings, then was legally abolished after its army outlived its monarchy.
+Conquest The militarized German state that, under Bismarck, unified Germany into an empire in 1871, then was legally abolished in 1947 after its army outlived its monarchy.

 1947 CE b.
 1701 CE · 246 years